Rizwan-Ishaq/SocialGraphPage/index.md

 <h4 id="ac01">The Ancient Greek World</h4>

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/SubgraphCommunity_04.png?raw=true) <br>
-_Network of the Philosophers of the "The Ancient Greek World"_
+_Network of the Philosophers of the "The Ancient Greek World"_ <br>

 First of all we have a community in which a large part of the ancient greeks are represented.
 This was pretty much to be expected - they influenced one another, and being separated from the rest of the history by the Middle Ages, it makes a lot of sense for them to being a community in the network.
 Interestingly though, is it that Plato and Aristotle is not a part of this community.